alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-love-for-allah-sake.md

 layout: post
 title: "Love for the Sake of Allah"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 21394-4"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 21394, Question 4"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
+locale: en
 note: true
-uid: love-for-allah-sake
 excerpt: "Loving and hating for the Sake of Allah is the most trustworthy handhold in faith.
 However, loving for Allah's Sake is not limited to a particular person; rather, it should be for all believers."
 muftis:
   chairman: